Chinasaram/devops-challenge-day2/README.md

    - **Scheduled**: Provides game start time and broadcast channel
 4. Publishes the formatted message to the specified AWS SNS topic
 5. Logs responses and errors for debugging
+6. **Scheduled Execution**: AWS EventBridge is used to trigger the Lambda function at a predefined schedule.

 ## Error Handling